ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/monday/logging-in.md

 1. Use scp (secure copy, a remote file copying program):

-    scp [class#]@cabernet.genomecenter.ucdavis.edu:[path to file] .
+    scp [class#]@cabernet.genomecenter.ucdavis.edu:[full path to file] .

-Replace '[class#]' with your username and replace '[path to file]' with the path to the file you want to transfer.
+Replace '[class#]' with your username and replace '[full path to file]' with the full path to the file you want to transfer.
 Note that there is a "." at the end of the command, which is where to put the file, i.e. your current directory.
 You will have to type in your password.

 For Windows - Logging In
 -------------------------